DukeRobotics/robosub-ros/onboard/catkin_ws/src/controls/README.md

 > [!IMPORTANT]
 > The `Controls` class is the _only_ class that interfaces with ROS.
 >
-> All other classes use pure C++ and do not depend on ROS, except for their use of `ROS_ASSERT_MSG`, `ROS_ERROR`, and `ROS_WARN` and except for the functions in `ControlsUtils` that work with ROS messages.
+> All other classes use pure C++ and do not depend on ROS, with the following exceptions:
+> - All classes use `ROS_ASSERT_MSG`, `ROS_ERROR`, and `ROS_WARN` to log errors and warnings and throw exceptions.
+> - Some functions in `ControlsUtils` work with ROS messages.
+> - Some enums in `controls_types.h` get their values from ROS messages.

 #### compute_wrench_matrix.py
 This file is a Python script that computes the [wrench matrix](#wrench-matrix) and its [pseudoinverse](#wrench-matrix-pseudoinverse) for a given robot, given the thruster configuration in the [robot config file](#robot-config-file).
 It is used to generate the [CSV files](#csv-files) in the `data` directory.

+It performs all computations symbolically using the [SymPy](https://www.sympy.org) library, and only converts the results to numerical values at the end.
+This is done to ensure that the computations are as accurate as possible.

 #### comp_2023.py
-This file is a Python script that contains the task planning code used at RoboSub 2023.
+This file is a Python script that contains the task planning code used at RoboSub 2023. _This file has been kept for reference purposes only and is not actively maintained._

+#### controls_utils.py
+This file is a Python script that contains various helper functions used exclusively by the `comp_2023.py` script. _This file has been kept for reference purposes only and is not actively maintained._

 ## Config